0x6772/grapple/README.md

 purposes fine.

 As this is, it works for me on macOS, RHEL/CentOS, and NetBSD.
-Your mileage will almost definitely very.
+Your mileage will almost definitely vary.
 If you have any problems, let me know, with the caveat that I might not care.

 ## On Naming